-(TSRs), Unreviewed Safety Question (USQ) procedures, and Safety Evaluation Reports (SERs) for Hazard Category 1, 2, and 3 nuclear facilities, unless delegated.

-- (a) Reviews and approves DSA methodologies, with CTA concurrence, used by contractors that differ from those described in 10 CFR 830 for Hazard Category 1, 2, and 3 nuclear facilities. - (b) Reviews and approves nuclear safety design criteria, with CTA concurrence, for preparing preliminary DSAs when contractors use design criteria that differ from those in DOE directives. - (c) Serves as Startup Approval Authority for new Hazard Category 2 nuclear facilities with a total project cost less than \$200M, restarts of nuclear facilities and, as allowed by DOE O 425.1 and approved Start-up Notification Reports (SNRs), or as designated. - (d) Is responsible and accountable for the safety of work funded by other organizations (e.g., Office of Environmental Management or Department of Defense) at NNSA sites unless a specific written agreement is approved by the affected Program Secretarial Officers (PSOs) or their equivalent at other agencies. - e.
+- (7) Ensures requirements of DOE O 458.1, Radiation Protection of the Public and the Environment, are implemented. - (8) Reviews and determines the adequacy of an M&O contractor's application requesting a variance from a 10 CFR 851, Worker Safety and Health Program, requirement and, if adequate, provides to the Associate Under Secretary for Environment, Health, Safety and Security. - (9) Reviews and concurs on proposed DOE directives that impact safety and may apply to the NNSA. - (10) Facility Operations/Authorization.
+The NNSA CSO approves Documented Safety Analyses (DSAs), Technical Safety Requirements (TSRs), Unreviewed Safety Question (USQ) procedures, and Safety Evaluation Reports (SERs) for Hazard Category 1, 2, and 3 nuclear facilities, unless otherwise delegated. - (11) Reviews and approves DSA methodologies, with CTA concurrence, used by contractors that differ from those described in 10 CFR 830 for Hazard Category 1, 2, and 3 nuclear facilities. - (12) Reviews and approves nuclear safety design criteria, with CTA concurrence, for preparing preliminary DSAs when contractors use design criteria that differ from those in DOE directives. - (13) Serves as Startup Approval Authority for new Hazard Category 2 nuclear facilities with a total project cost less than \$200M and restarts of nuclear facilities as allowed by DOE O 425.1 and approved Start-up Notification Reports (SNRs), or as designated.
+Serves as Startup Approval Authority (SAA) for initial startup of a newly constructed Hazard Category 3 nuclear facility (not an activity or operation) with a new DSA and associated TSRs.
+This authority can be delegated to another individual per NNSA Designation Order 00-29.00A. - (14) Responsible and accountable for the safety of work funded by other organizations (e.g., Office of Environmental Management or Department of Defense) at NNSA sites unless a specific written agreement is approved by the affected Program Secretarial Officers (PSOs) or their equivalent at other agencies. - f.
 Deputy Administrator for Defense Programs (NA-10).
 The NA-10 mission is to maintain a safe, secure, and effective U.S. nuclear stockpile without the need for underground nuclear testing.
 NA-10 has the primary responsibility of partnering with the Department of Defense to provide a safe, secure, and effective arsenal for the Nation's nuclear deterrent.
-To carry out this mission, NA-10 has responsibility for assuring effective integration of programs across the nuclear security enterprise.
-NA-10 has responsibility for the execution of nuclear explosives safety (NES) related to defense program matters within NNSA. - (1) Participates in the annual development and updating of integrated assessment plans for NNSA sites with NA-50 and the field offices. - (2) When functioning as a Project Management Executive, approves critical decisions and baseline change proposals, and ensures safety is integrated into designs consistent with DOE O 413.3 requirements for nuclear construction projects. - When designated as a member of an ESAAB or ESAAB-E, advises the Chief Executive for Project Management that critical decisions and baseline change proposals have met the integration of safety into design requirements of DOE O 413.3 for nuclear construction projects. - (3) Nuclear Explosives Operations.
+To carry out this mission, NA-10 has responsibility for ensuring effective integration of programs across the nuclear security enterprise.
+NA-10 has responsibility for the execution of nuclear explosives safety (NES) related to defense program matters within NNSA.

+- (1) Participates in the annual development and updating of integrated assessment plans for NNSA sites with NA-50 and the field offices. - (2) When functioning as a Project Management Executive, approves critical decisions and baseline change proposals, and ensures safety is integrated into designs consistent with DOE O 413.3 requirements for nuclear construction projects. - (3) When designated as a member of an ESAAB or ESAAB Equivalent (ESAAB-E), advises the CE for Project Management that critical decisions and baseline change proposals have met the integration of safety into design requirements of DOE O 413.3 for nuclear construction projects. - (4) Headquarters Emergency Operations.